David Bowie: Spirituality and religion

-Over the years, Bowie made numerous references to religions and to his evolving spirituality.
-Beginning in 1967 from the influence of his brother, he became interested in Buddhism and, with commercial success eluding him, he considered becoming a Buddhist monk.
-Biographer Marc Spitz states that the religion reminded the young artist that other goals in life existed outside fame and material gain and one can learn about themselves through meditation and chanting.
+Beginning in 1967 from the influence of his half-brother, Bowie became interested in Buddhism and, with commercial success eluding him, he considered becoming a Buddhist monk.
+Biographer Marc Spitz states that Buddhism reminded Bowie that other goals in life existed outside fame and material gain and one can learn about themselves through meditation and chanting.
 After a few months' study at Tibet House in London, he was told by his Lama, Chime Rinpoche, "You don't want to be Buddhist. ...
 You should follow music."
 By 1975, Bowie admitted, "I felt totally, absolutely alone.
 And I probably was alone because I pretty much had abandoned God."
-In his will, Bowie stipulated that he be cremated and his ashes scattered in Bali "in accordance with the Buddhist rituals".

 After Bowie married Iman in a private ceremony in 1992, he said they knew that their "real marriage, sanctified by God, had to happen in a church in Florence".
 Earlier that year, he knelt on stage at The Freddie Mercury Tribute Concert and recited the Lord's Prayer before a television audience.
 In 1993, Bowie said he had an "undying" belief in the "unquestionable" existence of God.
-In a separate 1993 interview, while describing the genesis of the music for his album Black Tie White Noise, he said " … it was important for me to find something [musically] that also had no sort of representation of institutionalized and organized religion, of which I'm not a believer, I must make that clear."
+In a separate 1993 interview, while describing the genesis of the music for his album Black Tie White Noise, he said "it was important for me to find something [musically] that also had no sort of representation of institutionalized and organized religion, of which I'm not a believer, I must make that clear."
 Interviewed in 2005, Bowie said whether God exists "is not a question that can be answered. ...
 I'm not quite an atheist and it worries me.
 There's that little bit that holds on: 'Well, I'm almost an atheist.
 Give me a couple of months. ...
 I've nearly got it right.'"
-He had a tattoo of the Serenity Prayer in Japanese on his left calf.
+He had a tattoo of the Serenity Prayer in Japanese on his calf.

-"Questioning [his] spiritual life [was] always ... germane" to Bowie's songwriting.
+Bowie stated that "questioning [his] spiritual life [was] always ... germane" to his songwriting.
 The song "Station to Station" is "very much concerned with the Stations of the Cross"; the song also specifically references Kabbalah.
 Bowie called the album "extremely dark ... the nearest album to a magick treatise that I've written".
 Earthling showed "the abiding need in me to vacillate between atheism or a kind of gnosticism ...
 What I need is to find a balance, spiritually, with the way I live and my demise."
-Released shortly before his death, "Lazarus"—from his final album, Blackstar—began with the words, "Look up here, I'm in Heaven" while the rest of the album deals with other matters of mysticism and mortality.
+Hours boasted overtly Christian themes, with its artwork inspired by the Pietà.
+Blackstar's "Lazarus" began with the words, "Look up here, I'm in Heaven" while the rest of the album deals with other matters of mysticism and mortality.